-- Screening and making referrals for, and coordinating access to, social and educational services such as employment, job training, and housing. - • - Making referrals for, coordinating, and monitoring the delivery of scholastic, vocational, and other non-health related examinations. - Gathering any information that may be required in advance of these non- Medicaid related referrals. - Follow up monitoring with a client referred to a homeless shelter.
+- Screening and making referrals for, and coordinating access to, social and educational services such as employment, job training, and housing. - Making referrals for, coordinating, and/or monitoring the delivery of mandated health screens (e.g., vision, hearing, scoliosis). - Making referrals for, coordinating, and monitoring the delivery of scholastic, vocational, and other non-health related examinations. - Gathering any information that may be required in advance of these non- Medicaid related referrals. - Participating in a meeting/discussion to coordinate or review a need for scholastic, vocational, and non-health related services not covered by Medicaid. - Monitoring and evaluating the non-medical components of the individualized plan as appropriate.